ericbarber/data_analytics/README.md

-# Data Analytics - methods for generating value from data
+# Data Analytics - methods for generating value from data with Python, R and SQL

 Methods for analysis of data are widely known and shared, but the effective reporting of analysis techniques in a